cchang3906/spex/README.md

 A speculative execution layer for a coding agent's tool calls.

-Codex codes in a serial tool loop: think, call a tool, read the output, think again.
-Every verification (tests, lint, typecheck) freezes that loop while the model waits for results.
-Spex wraps Codex, unmodified, watches the session over the public `codex app-server` protocol, and predicts Codex's future tool calls from its current trajectory: mined tool chain probabilities say what usually comes next, and a verifier lookup says exactly which command this repo uses.
-Confident predictions execute immediately in a background shadow queue (two slots, Codex's own sandbox) and cache their output.
-When a speculation is still running as Codex asks, the process is dynamically promoted to the main queue and keeps its head start.
-Through Spex, Codex has access to tool outputs before it even knows it needs them.
-Wrong guesses cost laptop CPU only, are never shown to the model, and every file edit fences stale results so nothing out of date can ever serve.
+Codex uses a serial tool loop to code: think, call tool, read output, and think again.
+This sequential process is too slow, and forces Codex to wait for tool results.
+Our client predicts Codex's future tool calls based its current trajectory, runs multiple speculative tools in parallel, and caches them so Codex instantly retrieves tool results upon request.
+Through Spex, Codex has access to tool outputs before it even knows it needs it.

-The claim: same model, same prompts, the verification wait deleted.

 ## demo
 <img width="3584" height="2240" alt="Spex Demo Video" src="https://github.com/user-attachments/assets/9407a262-f4cd-4ad6-8ae9-81863acf2ebf" />

-The predicted tool-call savings were 8.5 seconds.
-But dynamic tooling also prevented a package-version conflict and the multi-turn troubleshooting it would have triggered, bringing the total time saved to about 17 seconds.
-See below for more detailed reasoning.

 ## measured results